jy222bz/mrs/README.md

 3. ### MySQL:
 ~~~
 You need to install the MySQL package on your local environment and configure the five
-tables that are required for this application according to the columns and you need to ctrete the VIEW as well.
-All the tables
+tables that are required for this application according to the columns and you need to
-have an ID column and it is the primary key and it MUST be Auto-Incremental.
+create the VIEW as well.
+All the tables have an ID column and it is the primary key
+and it MUST be Auto-Incremental.

 Tables:
      1. users